TaDaa/vimade/README.md

 ```

 ##### Init Config
-- **g:vimade_usecursorhold** - Default is `1` on Windows GVIM due to the timer breaking movements.
+- **g:vimade_usecursorhold** - When enabled, this optional config disables the timer running in the background and instead relies `OnCursorHold` and `updatetime` (see h:updatetime).
+The default value is `0` except on Windows GVIM, which defaults to `1` due to the timer breaking movements.
 If you find that the timer is causing performance problems or other issues you can disable it by setting this option to `1`.
-Default value on non Windows GVIM is `0`

 ##### Live Config
 Vimade is initialized with the following configuration: